Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Method description

+where $\boldsymbol{\hat{v}}(\boldsymbol{x},t)$ is the particle velocity and $\rho$ is the density of the medium ($\rho=1.2$ kg/m$^3$).
+The system can be excited with an initial condition, e.g., a Gaussian pulse with a spatial variance $\sigma_g$ for the sound pressure, and zero for the particle velocity.

 In this study, a Laplace domain approach is considered.
-The time-dependent problem can be reduced to the computation of the Laplace transform of $p$ evaluated at a fixed complex frequency $s=\sigma + iy$, by multiplying (\ref{waveeq}) by $e^{-st}$ and integrating in time over the interval $[0,\infty)$ to obtain
+The time-dependent problem can be reduced to the computation of the Laplace transform of the sound pressure evaluated at a fixed complex frequency $s=\sigma + i\gamma$, by multiplying (\ref{waveeq}) by $e^{-st}$ and integrating in time over the interval $[0,\infty)$ to obtain